jfrog/connect-deploy-update/README.md

 * **specific_device**: Filters by the specific device’s UUID.
 The UUID can be obtained from the Devices page in the Connect web UI.
   * Operands: is, is_not
   * Value: Device UUID string.

 * **tag**: Filters by device tag.
   * Operands: is, is_not
   * Value: Name of the tag.

-* **app**: Filters by the application assigned to the device.
+* **app**: Filters by the app assigned to the device.
   * Operands: is, is_not
-    * Value: Application name.
+  * Value: App name.
-    * Optionally adding **app_version** to the filter will filter by the application version.
+  * Optionally adding **app_version** to the filter will filter by the app version.
     * Operands: is, is_not
-        * Value: Application version.
+    * Value: App version.

 * **device_state**: Filters by the current state of the device.
   * Operand: is
   * Possible Values: online, offline

 * **deployment**: Filters by the deployment status of the device.
   * Operand: is
   * Possible Values: pending, in_progress, success, failed, aborted, any
   * Additional Property: Requires the deployment_id from the Deployments tab of the Updates page in the Connect web UI.

 #### deployment_configuration